Various Concerns

 "There is no safe level of exposure to secondhand smoke.
 Even low levels of secondhand smoke can be harmful."

-Residents should be restricted to smoking either in their units or in a designated smoking area on the property, an area away from the residential buildings.
+Residents should be restricted to smoking either in their units or at least 25' from any building perimeter, or in a designated smoking area on the property, an area away from the residential buildings.

 Solar Panels, another material alteration like the change in paint colors, were allowed to be installed in buildings without a ratification vote.
 That being said, Florida statutes promote solar, so it is unlikely one could successfully contest it.
 And, truthfully, I'm happy we support solar.